mtijas/mqtt-fancontroller/README.md

 ### Description

-The bridge acts as a middleman between a MQTT server and the Arduino-based controller (connected via a serial port [USB] to the bridge).
+The bridge acts as a middleman between a MQTT server and the Arduino-based PID fan controller (connected via a serial port [USB] to the bridge).
 The bridge subscribes to a command topic described in the config, and forwards the commands received in that topic to the Controller via a serial port.
 The responses from the Controller will be forwarded to the topics also described in the config.